Engineers for a Sustainable World: Notable projects

 Low cost and simple sources of electrical power are needed in rural and remote areas, especially in third world countries.
 The project scope is to design, build, and test the minimal cost wind power generation system using common materials such as automotive components or common consumer components.

 Resilient CommUnity Design Challenge

-CommUnity is a challenge that empowers interdisciplinary student teams to develop solutions to improve access to resources, quality of life, and climate-resistant infrastructure system.
-We will educate teams in community based learning, guiding them to work collaboratively with organizations to propose solutions to local resiliency challenges.
+CommUnity is a challenge that empowers interdisciplinary student teams to develop solutions to improve access to resources, quality of life, and climate-resistant infrastructure system. teams will be educated in community based learning, guiding them to work collaboratively with organizations to propose solutions to local resiliency challenges.
 The individual programs support ESW's "Big Idea" of resilient and sustainable communities.
 Students can put to use their technical skills while also learning throughout the process in an authentic and hands-on way, thereby gaining valuable experiences.